home-assistant/home-assistant.io/source/_docs/configuration.markdown

 ## Migrating to a new system

-The preferred way of migrating to a new system is by {% my supervisor_snapshots title="making a backup" %}.
+The preferred way of migrating to a new system is by {% my supervisor_backups title="making a backup" %}.

 If you run the container or core installation methods, you will need to manually make a backup of your configuration folder.
 Be aware that some of the files you need start with `.`, which is hidden by default from both `ls` (in SSH), in Windows Explorer, and macOS Finder.
 You'll need to ensure that you're viewing all files before you copy them.